wallysonlima/websmartoffice/README.md

 # Web Smart Office
-Is a web application of the notary office that process smart contracts.
+Is a web application of the notorial office that process smart contracts.

 <h3>It is an application that process buy/sell proprieties and register in the notorial office, the processment is did with smartcontracts. </h3>